 Section 4.4 – Enrollment Packet

-Provide a sample member Enrollment Packet which includes a welcome letter, provider network information, and a member handbook
+Provide a sample member Enrollment Packet which includes a welcome letter, provider network information, and a member handbook.
+Note that the sample member handbook will not count toward the 1,000 page limit.

 Section 4.6 – Member-Contractor Communications